Are Charged Leptons in the Simultaneous Eigenstates of Mass and Family?

-(Sumino has assumed only $(M_{ii})^2 \propto (m_{ei})^n$ where $n$ is free.
-However, in this paper, we assume a more explicit form (2.3) with $n=1$.
+where $k_f$ is a constant with mass dimension.
+(Exactly speaking, Sumino has assumed only $(M_{ii})^2 \propto (m_{ei})^n$ where $n$ is free.
+However, in this paper, we take a more explicit form (3.3) with $n=1$.
 If we assume a case with $n \geq 2$, our prediction in this section will be more enhanced visibly. ) Then, the mass ratio $(M_{11}^2/M_{12}^2)^2$ is given by

 Therefore the ratio of the transitions via $A_2^{\ 1}$ vs $A_1^{\ 1}$ is given by